Committees

 Learn more about the initiatives our committees are championing.

-The Advocates for Disability and Accessibility Committee (ADAC) at UTA Libraries is dedicated to promoting access to library resources and services for all patrons, including those with disabilities.
-Our mission is to create an environment that fosters awareness, education, and collaboration to enhance universal design and accessibility within UTA Libraries.
+The Advocates for Disability and Accessibility Committee (ADAC) is dedicated to promoting access to library resources and services for all patrons, including those with disabilities.
+Our mission is to create an environment that fosters awareness, education, and collaboration to enhance universal design and accessibility.

 Type: Ongoing